beetlebugorg/go-dims/docs/src/endpoints/dims4.md

 This endpoint is backward compatible with the mod-dims `/dims4` endpoint.
 You can also access this endpoint at `/dims4`.

+This endpoint is designed to always return an image, including in most error cases.
+When a command fails dims will return an auto-generated image using the background color defined in the [DIMS_ERROR_BACKGROUND](../configuration/other.md#dims_error_background) environment variable.

+The auto-generated error image will be resized and/or cropped to match the requested image.

 ## Image Manipulation Request

 An image manipulation request is made up of the url to the image you want to manipulate, and one or